Digitoration/testRepo/README.md

 # testRepo
-This is the first repo to work with VS Code and Salesforce
+This is the first repo to work with VS Code and Salesforce.
+I have made some changes